 The IVCC faculty has agreed that the goals outlined below will enable us to achieve this purpose.
 They will serve as guides for general education and will be addressed through IVCC's curriculum.
 Students will encounter teaching strategies and find learning activities designed to attain these goals embedded in courses throughout the curriculum.

-The purpose of this goal is to help students develop competence in their ability to differentiate between fact and opinion, to determine the accuracy and completeness of information, to be able to compare and contrast information and points of view, to apply logical reasoning skills, to make reasonable judgements, and to draw logical conclusions.
+1. To apply analytical and problem solving skills to personal, social, and professional issues and situations.
+The purpose of this goal is to help students develop competence in their ability to differentiate between fact and opinion, to determine the accuracy and completeness of information, to be able to compare and contrast information and points of view, to apply logical reasoning skills, to make reasonable judgments, and to draw logical conclusions.
 Students should be able to apply these skills in both social and personal settings and use them to enhance their problem solving skills in the workplace.

-The purpose of this goal is to help students communicate clearly, appropriately, effectively and creatively through both oral and written communication.
+2. To communicate successfully, both orally and in writing, to a variety of audiences.
+The purpose of this goal is to help students communicate clearly, appropriately, effectively, and creatively through both oral and written communication.
 These skills will be used throughout college, in the workplace, as well as in everyday life.

+4. To understand and use technology effectively and to understand its impact on the individual and society.
 The intent of this goal is to develop the ability of the students to access, understand and apply technology to their personal and professional lives, and to have an appreciation of the impact of technology on their communities.

-The purpose of this goal is to assist students in developing an understanding of the tools necessary to develop and evaluate a personal code of ethics and then to apply those tools within the context of one's own personal and professional life.
-The faculty at IVCC aim to share a set of values with our students that will inspire them to develop a "moral compass" that will guide them in reaching ethical decisions in their personal, professional and spiritual lives.*
+6. To recognize what it means to act ethically and responsibly as an individual and as a member of society.
+The purpose of this goal is to assist students in developing an understanding of the tools necessary to form and evaluate a personal code of ethics and then to apply those tools within the context of their own lives.
+The faculty at IVCC aim to share a set of values with our students that will inspire them to develop a moral compass that will guide them in making ethical decisions in their personal, professional, and public lives.*

 *In order for this goal to be accomplished, one must understand the difference between "values," "morals" and "ethics."
 "Values" are a set of enduring beliefs or attitudes about the worth of a person, object, idea or action.
 They are used to guide one in making decisions.
 Most students come to us with a set of values already in place.
 "Ethics" is most often defined as a systematic study of values and the principles of conduct.
 "Morality" is defined as the actual practice of virtue, or principles of right or wrong conduct in one's life.